 Luckily nobody really seemed to mind because of the task we were doing so we have spent the last six weeks "hangin' out."
 Let me tell you that it was worth every last penny.
 We have since convinced another guy in the platoon to buy one and he is as impressed as we are.
 I find that line extremely useful for hanging things up like socks and even books and magazines while lounging about or getting a little sleep during lulls in the battle.

 Recently I bought myself an Expedition 2.5 in a local adventure store.
 From the beginning, like everyone else, I totally fell in love with your hammock!
 It truly is a genius' invention.

-Two weeks after purchase, I was able to test it in the field: I am a crewmember of the Dutch 42nd Tank batallion.
-My platoonmates were sceptic at first, but once they got inside the loved it.
+Two weeks after purchase, I was able to test it in the field: I am a crew member of the Dutch 42nd Tank batallion.
+My platoonmates were sceptical at first, but once they got inside they loved it.
 I have some pictures as an attachment you might like.
 It shows the hammock hung between two tanks in the German countryside.
 Another brilliant thing; it can be used virtually everywhere.